What are the Best Full-Stack Developer Courses in 2025?

 Key Concepts:

-- HTML5: The structure of a webpage – headings, paragraphs, images, buttons, links, forms.
+- HTML5: Structure of webpage - headings, paragraphs, images, buttons, links, forms

-- Bootstrap: A frontend framework that helps you build attractive designs faster using pre-made components.
+- Bootstrap: Frontend framework for building attractive designs faster using pre-made components

-Tourism Website – Build a visually appealing static website with information and images about tourist places.
+Real-World Project: Tourism Website - Build visually appealing static website with information and images about tourist places

-Why It’s Important: HTML and CSS form the very foundation of all web development.
-Bootstrap accelerates your UI building process.
+Why It's Important: HTML and CSS form the foundation of all web development.
+Bootstrap accelerates UI building process.

 Stage 4: Responsive Web Design